Agoric/documentation/main/guides/js-programming/far.md

 property functions.
 See the example code below.

 `Far()` function marks an object as remotable.  `Far()` also:
+- Hardens the object.
-- Runs `harden()` on the object.
+  - Both `harden()` and `Far()` function harden the object.
+  - Only hardened objects are passable.
-- Checks for the property
-and value requirements above.
+- Checks for the property and value requirements above.
   If they are not met, it throws an error.
 - Records the object's interface name.

 You should call `Far()` on an object if it both: